Pahlavi scripts: Script

 The Pahlavi script is one of the two essential characteristics of the Pahlavi system (see above).
 Its origin and development occurred independently of the various Middle Iranian languages for which it was used.
 The Pahlavi script is derived from the Aramaic script as it was used under the Sasanians, with modifications to support the phonology of the Iranian languages.
 It is essentially a typical abjad, where, in general, only long vowels are marked with matres lectionis (although short /i/ and /u/ are sometimes expressed so as well), and vowel-initial words are marked with an aleph.
 However, because of the high incidence of logograms derived from Aramaic words, the Pahlavi script is far from always phonetic; and even when it is phonetic, it may have more than one transliterational symbol per sign, because certain originally different Aramaic letters have merged into identical graphic forms – especially in the Book Pahlavi variety.
 (For a review of the transliteration problems of Pahlavi, see Henning.)
 In addition to this, during much of its later history, Pahlavi orthography was characterized by historical or archaizing spellings.
 Most notably, it continued to reflect the pronunciation that preceded the widespread Iranian lenition processes, whereby postvocalic voiceless stops and affricates had become voiced, and voiced stops had become semivowels.
-Similarly, certain words continued to be spelt with postvocalic s and t even after the consonants had been debuccalized to h in the living language.
+Similarly, certain words continued to be spelled with postvocalic s and t even after the consonants had been debuccalized to h in the living language.

 The Pahlavi script consisted of two widely used forms: Inscriptional Pahlavi and Book Pahlavi.
 A third form, Psalter Pahlavi, is not widely attested.

 Inscriptional Parthian

-Although the Parthian Arsacids generally wrote in Greek, some of the coins and seals of the Arsacid period (mid-3rd-century BC to early 3rd-century AD) also include inscriptions in the Parthian language.
+Although the Parthian Empire generally wrote in ancient Greek, some of the coins and seals of the Arsacid period (mid-3rd-century BCE to early 3rd century CE) also include inscriptions in the Parthian language.
 The script of these inscriptions is called inscriptional Parthian.
 Numerous clay fragments from Arsacid-era Parthia proper, in particular a large collection of fragments from Nisa that date to the reign of Mithridates I (r.
-171–138 BC), are likewise inscribed in inscriptional Parthian.
-The bilingual and trilingual inscriptions of the early (3rd-century AD) Sassanids include Parthian texts, which were then also rendered in inscriptional Parthian.
+171–138 BCE), are likewise inscribed in inscriptional Parthian.
+The bilingual and trilingual inscriptions of the 3rd-century Sasanian Empire include Parthian texts, which were then also rendered in inscriptional Parthian.
 The Parthian language was a Middle Iranian language of Parthia proper, a region in the north-western segment of the Iranian plateau where the Arsacids had their power base.

 Inscriptional Parthian script had 22 letters for sounds and 8 letters for numerals.
 The letters were not joined.
 Inscriptional Parthian has its own Unicode block.

 Inscriptional Pahlavi

-Inscriptional Pahlavi is the name given to a variant of the Pahlavi script as used to render the 3rd6th-century Middle Persian language inscriptions of the Sasanian kings and other notables.
-Genuine Middle Persian as it appears in these inscriptions was the Middle Iranian language of Persia proper, the region in the south-western corner of the Iranian plateau where the Sasanians had their power base.
+Inscriptional Pahlavi is the name given to a variant of the Pahlavi script as used to render the 3rd–6th-century Middle Persian language inscriptions of the Sasanian emperors and other notables.
+Genuine Middle Persian, as it appears in these inscriptions, was the Middle Iranian language of Persia proper, the region in the south-western corner of the Iranian plateau where the Sasanians had their power base.

-Inscriptional Pahlavi script had 19 characters which were not joined.
+Inscriptional Pahlavi script had 19 characters, which were not joined.